Treyceratops/marvel-pedia/README.md

 ### `User Stories (AAU = As A User)`

 - AAU I want to see a welcome page with navigation bar
-- AAU I want to see a clickable list of comics that displays comic properties
+- - AAU I want to see be able to search for specific characters
-- AAU I want to see a clickable list of characters that displays character properties
+- AAU I want to then see character details(properties) per searched character
-- AAU I want to see a clickable list of stories that displays story properties
+- AAU I want to be able to add characters to a favorite list

 ### `MVP Goals`

 - welcome/landing page with basic instructions
 - nav bar with links/routes in between components
-- component displaying character list from Marvel’s API w/clickable details
+- component displaying searchable character list from Marvel’s API w/character details
-- component displaying comic list from Marvel’s API w/clickable details
-- component displaying story list from Marvel’s API w/clickable details
+- component for adding searched characters to a favorite list
 - clean/dry/organized code
 - responsive css design with grid and/or flexbox for mobile, tablet, and desktop
 - deployed to the Web